 The Retirement Medical Savings Account Plan (RMSA) allows for reimbursement of eligible out of pocket health care expenses to RMSA plan participants who have terminated employment at WashU, regardless of age or retirement status, without having to forfeit the university contribution balance if applicable.
 For more information, please see the RMSA Flyer.

-If you terminate employment and would like to submit claims against your RMSA balance, please complete the “RMSA claims activation form” found on the Human Resources website.
+If you terminate employment and would like to submit claims against your RMSA balance, please complete the “RMSA claims activation form” found on the Forms page of the Human Resources website.

 You will not be paid for accumulated sick days.

 United Way, Credit Union

-If you are participating in any of these programs, deduction(s) will cease with your last paycheck.
-Savings bond deductions that are insufficient to purchase a bond will be refunded.
-If you have an outstanding loan with Credit Union, you will be responsible to set up alternative payment arrangements.
+If you are participating in either of these programs, deduction(s) will cease with your last paycheck.
+If you have an outstanding loan with the Credit Union, you will be responsible to set up alternative payment arrangements.